 A diamond dealer named Simon Mantharides was also an owner of the notorious car, he too died after an accident.

 The car was then purchased by a Swiss race driver, who was catapulted from the car whilst driving it, causing his death upon impact.

 The next to own the car was a Serbian farmer.
-The car failed to start one day, so the quick thinking farmer decided to tow it with his horse and cart, he forget to turn off the ignition key, and eventually the engine turned over, lunging the car forward into the cart, which overturned and killed the farmer.
+The car failed to start one day, so the quick-thinking farmer decided to tow it with his horse and cart, he forgets to turn off the ignition key, and eventually, the engine turned over, lunging the car forward into the cart, which overturned and killed the farmer.